wrynearson/wrynearson.github.io/src/posts/2025-05-20-home-cloud.md

 OneDrive is more difficult.
 From what I can tell, they don't offer storage tiers above 1TB.
 Google does, but it costs CHF 120 / year.
 I bought a 4TB hard drive for less, but that comes at the risk of failure, or needing to plug it in every time I want to view photos.

-Instead, I went down the rabbit hole of building my own.
+Instead, I went down the rabbit hole of building my own cloud.

 # Requirements

 1. I want to store my photos without monthly subscriptions.

-That's it if we're being honest, but there's a much longer list of things that would be great.
+That's it, if we're being honest, but there's a much longer list of things that would be great.

 1. View photos without having to plug in a hard drive.
 2. Be able to edit those photos (which requires a fast-enough connection and storage medium to browse through large photo files).